 Rachael is an ambassador for Newport Yogis, Prana, TenTree, and Patagonia.
 All having a common thread of giving back to their communities as well as making an effort toward sustainable living.

-Darlene’s passion for early childhood education began when her only daughter was born 30 years ago!
-Since then, she has worked with young children and their families in childcare centers, elementary schools, and social service agencies.
-She has a B.A. in Early Childhood Education and holds several MA teaching licenses: PreK-2nd Grade; Visual Art (PreK-8th Grade); and ELL (English Language Learners – PreK-8th Grade).
-For the past six years, she has operated a home-based preschool program, Teacher’s Pet Pre-K, in Tiverton, RI for children aged three to five.
-Darlene has always enjoyed spending her days with young children — teaching, learning and growing together!
+Darlene’s passion for teaching began when her only daughter was born 32 years ago!
+Since then, she has worked with children and their families in childcare centers, elementary schools, and social service agencies.
+She has a B.A. in Early Childhood Education and holds several MA teaching certifications: PreK-2nd Grade; Visual Art (PreK-8th Grade); and ELL (English Language Learners – PreK-8th Grade).
+Prior to joining CORE, she operated a home-based preschool program, Teacher’s Pet Pre-K, for six years in Tiverton, RI.
+Darlene has always enjoyed spending her days with children — teaching, learning and growing together!

-I’m 21 years old and a senior at Roger Williams University where I am working towards my degree in Elementary Education with a minor in Psychology.
-When I graduate, I want to pursue a Master’s degree in either Literacy Education or Special Education.
-I have lived in Bristol, RI my entire life and have danced for over 12 years.
-I am passionate about arts being implemented in schools, because it is important for children to be able to express themselves in their own unique way.
-I believe that all students should have access to quality programs where they can engage in activities that they genuinely enjoy.
+Eden is a recent graduate of Roger Williams University with a degree in Elementary Education with a minor in Psychology.
+She is passionate about arts being implemented in schools, because she thinks it is important for children to be able to express themselves in their own unique way.
+She believes that all students should have access to quality programs where they can engage in activities that they genuinely enjoy!